 What facilities are available at CairnGorm Mountain?

-This is definitely primarily a snow resort, so the facilities largely revolve around that.
-There’s equipment hire, parking, toilets, and free wi-fi on site.
-There are also two main catering areas – the Cas Bar at the parking level, and the Ptarmigan Restaurant at the top of the slopes.
-This is the highest restaurant in the UK, and as you would imagine, offers stunning views of the surrounding national park.
+This is first and foremost a snow resort, so the facilities are built around that.
+On site you’ll find equipment hire, parking, toilets and free wi-fi.
+There are two main places to eat: the Cas Bar down at the parking level, and the Ptarmigan Restaurant up at the top of the slopes.
+The Ptarmigan is said to be the highest restaurant in the UK, and, as you’d hope, the views over the National Park from up there are something else.

 Can I learn to ski or snowboard at CairnGorm Mountain?

-You can learn to ski or snowboard at CairnGorm Mountain.
+You can indeed learn to ski or snowboard at CairnGorm Mountain, and it’s a good place to do it.

-All of these factors mean that the season can be fairly long, usually running from December through to April.
-Generally, the best times to go are March or early April.
-The busiest time is in the February “half-term”, when a lot of families visit.
-It can also be busy around Easter, depending on when that is.
+The season usually runs from December through to April.
+As a rule, the best conditions tend to come in March or early April.
+The busiest period is the February half-term, when a lot of families head up, and it can get busy around Easter too, depending on when it falls.

 How do I get to CairnGorm Mountain?